 The information in and content of this publication are provided by Allan Gray as general information about the company and its products and services.
 Allan Gray does not guarantee the suitability or potential value of any information or particular investment source.
 The information provided is not intended to, nor does it constitute financial, tax, legal, investment or other advice.
 Before making any decision or taking any action regarding your finances, you should consult a qualified financial adviser.
 Nothing contained in this publication constitutes a solicitation, recommendation, endorsement or offer by Allan Gray; it is merely an invitation to do business.
 Allan Gray has taken and will continue to take care that all information provided, in so far as this is under its control, is true and correct.
-However, Allan Gray shall not be responsible for and therefore disclaims any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable, directly or indirectly, to the use of or reliance on any information provided.
+However, Allan Gray shall not be responsible for and therefore disclaims any liability or any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable, directly or indirectly, to the use of or reliance on any information provided.
 Allan Gray is an authorised financial services provider.

 Allan Gray Unit Trust Management (RF) (Pty) Ltd (the "Management Company") is registered as a management company under the Collective Investment Schemes Control Act 45 of 2002, in terms of which it operates unit trust portfolios under the Allan Gray Unit Trust Scheme, and is supervised by the Financial Sector Conduct Authority (FSCA).
 The Management Company is incorporated under the laws of South Africa and has been approved by the regulatory authority of Botswana to market its unit trusts in Botswana, however, it is not supervised or licensed in Botswana.
 Allan Gray (Pty) Ltd (the "Investment Manager"), an authorised financial services provider, is the appointed investment manager of the Management Company and is a member of the Association for Savings & Investment South Africa (ASISA).
-The trustee/custodian of the Allan Gray Unit Trust Scheme is Rand Merchant Bank, a division of FirstRand Bank Limited.
-The trustee/custodian can be contacted at RMB Custody and Trustee Services: Tel: +27 (0)11 301 6335 or www.rmb.co.za.
+The trustee/custodian can be contacted at RMB Custody and Trustee Services: Tel +27 (0)11 301 6335 or www.rmb.co.za.